-The backbone of any company lies with their employees and an employee’s level of education plays heavily on their ability to be a productive member of a team.
+The backbone of any company lies with its employees and an employee’s level of education plays heavily on their ability to be a productive member of a team.
 France is devoted to educating their citizens and therefore invests an average of 5.8% more into their public education systems than comparable G20 countries.
-This level of commitment to education has proven to be a multi-faceted entity as French employees tend to be substantially more productive than other countries.
+This level of commitment to education has proven to be a multi-faceted entity as French employees tend to be substantially more productive than their counterparts in other countries.

-Apart from a highly educated workforce, companies can expect tax credits of up to 30% of R&D costs from the government meaning that increased production and an investment in the country is more than worth the effort.
+Apart from a highly educated workforce, companies can expect tax credits of up to 30% of R&D costs from the government, meaning that increased production and an investment in the country are more than worth the effort.
 As a bonus for being an educated country, a substantial amount of citizens are bilingual which will lead to an avenue into other foreign markets as well.

-Where your business is started will weigh heavily on how successful it is and an investment in France’s thriving economy is one that is sure to pay off.
-In a country comprised of over 66 million people, and growing annually, your business will never be short educated and enthusiastic employees.
+Where your business is started will weigh heavily on how successful it is.
+An investment in France’s thriving economy is one that is sure to pay off.
+In a country of over 66 million people, and growing annually, your business will never have short-educated and unwilling employees.